pandaloan/startup/startupSpec.md

 ### Elevator Pitch
 Want to keep your brain healthy by incorporating logical thinking into your daily routine?
 Want to have fun?
 Then "Connect4 - Connected to the Internet" is the game for you!
-Have fun while playing one of your favorite old-school games and strengthening your critical thinking skills.
-The game's stakes are low, but the reward is high.
+Have fun while playing one of your favorite old-school games and strengthening your critical thinking skills, all from the comfort of your computer or mobile device.
+Will you connect?
 ### Key Features
 - Secure login over HTTPS
 - Display of game board
-- Ability to select a column to place a playing chip in
+- Ability to select a column to place a playing chip in it
 - Player vs Player local gameplay
 - Notification of game win
 - Game results are persistently stored